 - Measure 9″ down from the upper edge of each stocking piece.

-- Place a length of decorative ribbon across the “ankle” at this 9″ measurement, centering a focal-point motif on the ribbon (on our sample, this focal-point was the pink and green floral motif) between the two marked dots (the dots from the pattern piece).
+- Place a length of decorative ribbon across the “ankle” at this 9″ measurement, centering a focal-point motif on your ribbon (on our sample, this focal-point was the pink and green floral motif) between the two marked dots (the dots from the pattern piece).
 Pin in place.
 Trim away the excess ribbon.

 - Thread the machine with invisible thread in the top and bobbin or carefully select all-purpose thread to match each ribbon, re-threading as necessary as you move from ribbon to ribbon.